open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 ## Exams

 ## Surveys
+Surveys is where you can create your survey and send it to others.
+Click [here](survey.md) to learn more about Surveys.

 ## Meetups
 Meetups is where you can coordinate meetups by creating them, joining them and more!
 Click [here](meetup.md) to learn more about Meetups.